Marion Center Bank

 Indiana, Pennsylvania · FDIC Cert #7909

-Marion Center Bank is an FDIC-insured bank (Certificate #7909) with $417M in total assets and $367M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Marion Center Bank, an FDIC-insured bank (Certificate #7909) with $417M in total assets and $367M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Indiana, Pennsylvania, the bank maintains a Tier 1 capital ratio of 10.41% (Well-Capitalized) and a nonperforming loan ratio of 0.98%.
-BankHealthData assigns a composite Health Grade of B (68/100).
+BankHealthData assigns a composite Health Grade of B (68/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Marion Center Bank (FDIC cert 7909) is a community bank — $417M in total assets, $367M in deposits, serving the Indiana, Pennsylvania area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.